tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/README.md

             Usage: Optional
             Description: Sets whether a percentage completion counter is appeared or not.
 The bool argument must be true or false.
 The default value is true.

+        isIndefinite(bool)
+            Usage: Optional
+            Description: Sets whether the progress bar is indefinite.
+The bool value must be true or false.
+The default value is false.

         logOptions()
             Usage: Optional